Back to Blog

 Once you’re starting to feel better and notice positive changes that indicate that your body is functioning better, talk to the doctor who prescribed the medication.

 Tell them that your plans are to get off the medication at some point.
-Tell them exactly what you have done so far to make healthy changes and that you’re feeling better or noticing positive improvements.
-Then ask them, “Can I stop this medication or start to wean off of it?”
-If they sound agreeable to this, have them specify the steps needed to do this.
+Tell them exactly what you've done so far to make healthy changes, and that you’re noticing improvements.

 If your doctor advises against weening off a medication, it doesn't hurt to seek out a second opinion.